-Due to the distance from the coast and deeper waters of the Operational area, spotted bottlenose dolphins are not expected to occur, particularly given the preference for shallower, coastal waters.
-Given their cosmopolitan distribution, the species may be encountered within the Operational Area.
+Due to the distance from the coast and deeper waters of the Operational Area, spotted bottlenose dolphins are not expected to occur, particularly given the preference for shallower, coastal waters.
+Given their cosmopolitan distribution, the species may be encountered within the Operational Area and the RISK EMBA.